nschorgh/Planetary-Code-Collection/README.txt

-NOTE: Third party source code (from Numerical Recipes) is not included in this distribution.
+NOTE: Third party source code from Numerical Recipes is included in this distribution, but is covered by a separate copyright.
 These are files ending with .for.
 Most of this code will not work without them.
-Contact me if you cannot find them elsewhere.